cihga39871/Scrypt2.jl/README.md

 ## Consistency and Speed Benchmark with Scrypt.jl

 Test using Julia v1.12.1 (20 threads), Scrypt v0.2.1, Scrypt2 v1.0.0.

+The general concept is to test different parameters with random keys and salts, and compute the average time and memory used for each scrypt function.

 Test script is as follows:

 ```julia